September 6, 2024

 • These codes are used when pain is linked to a specific condition or anatomical site, such as muscle pain or joint pain.

-Coding Guidelines for Pain
+ICD-10 Guidelines for Chronic Pain Management

 1. Be Specific: Accurate pain coding requires specific details about the type, location, and duration of pain.
 Vague codes like R52.9 (Pain, unspecified) should be avoided when more specific codes are available.